-Order bovine blood from an appropriate vendor (or use donated human blood) and characterize for total Hg using this method or an equivalent method.
+Order whole human blood from an appropriate vendor or use donated blood.
+Characterize for total Hg using this method or an equivalent method.

+Base pool preparation

-- 1. Base pool preparation: Human blood (or bovine blood) with the lowest mercury content should be used.
-Distribute base blood into pre-labeled 2 ml vials by 1.5 ml aliquots. - 2.
-Low and High pool preparation: Analyze base blood for InHg, MeHg, and EtHg species.
+Human blood with the lowest mercury content available must be used.
+Distribute base blood into pre-labeled 2 ml Nalgene® cryovials by 1.5 ml aliquots.

+1. Low and High quality control pools (QC) preparation

+Analyze base blood for InHg, MeHg, and EtHg species.
 On the basis of this calculation, add appropriate volumes of InHg, MeHg, and EtHg (not enriched) species to obtain "low" and "high" pools.
-While maintaining constant stirring of each pool, aliquot approximately 1.5 mL of blood into a sufficient number of pre-labeled 2 mL vials to provide QC material for 1000 or more runs.
-Store aliquotted QC material at a temperature of ≤ -70°.
+While constantly stirring of each pool, aliquot approximately 1.5 mL of blood into a number of pre-labeled 2 mL vials to provide QC material for at least 1000 runs.
+Store aliquotted QC material at approximately -70°C or lower temperature.